 IMPORTANT!
+Use short starting cycles (maximum five seconds) and wait one minute between cycles.
 If the engine does not start after repeated attempts, contact your local dealer or go to VanguardPower.com.

-Before you start the machine, see the information under Controls on page 21 and Engine Operation Safety on page 27.
+Before you start the machine, see the information under Controls on page 22 and Engine Operation Safety on page 30.

-- 1. Complete the tasks described in the Pre-Start Checklist on page 26. - 2.
+- 1. Complete the tasks described in the Pre-Start Checklist on page 29. - 2.
 Set up the machine.
-For instructions, see Set Up the Machine on page 31. - 3.
-Move the choke control to the Closed position.
-If the engine is warm, the choke can be moved to the Open position. - 4.
-Move the throttle control to the Fast position. - 5.
-Start the engine.
-Do one of the following: - Electric start insert the key, and then turn the ignition switch to the Start position until the engine starts or for a maximum of five seconds. - If the engine does not start, release the key.
-Wait for a minimum of one minute before you try again. - Rewind start firmly grip the starter-cord handle, pull the starter cord slowly until you feel resistance, and then pull it rapidly. - 6.
-As the engine warms up, move the choke control to the Open position. - 7.
+For instructions, see Set Up the Machine on page 35. - 3.
+Move the throttle control to the FAST position. - 4.
+Insert the key, and then turn the ignition switch clockwise to the START position.
+When the engine starts or after five seconds, release the key.

+The ignition switch automatically turns counterclockwise to the RUN position.

+- 5. Do one of the following: - If the engine starts, continue with step 6. - If the engine does not start, wait a minimum of one minute, and then return to step 4. - 6.
 Wait a minimum of three minutes for the rotor speed to increase.

-6.6 Stop the Machine
+6.7 Stop the Machine